-In 2013, the Towson University Center for Professional Studies developed and launched an online Professional in Human Resources (PHR®) certification course.
+In 2013, the Towson University Continuing & Professional Studies developed and launched a Human Resources Certification Prep Course.
 This course was built from the ground up, utilizing the talent of Towson University faculty.
 Over the last few years, the online course has been popular and has been used by human resources professionals to move into higher paying positions.

 Based on a growing demand from our students for PHR® and SPHR® certifications we are offering an in class version of this very popular online class.
 At this time, we will be updating the course to reflect industry changes and prepare students to take the new exam in August, 2018.

 In May 2014, the Society for Human Resource Management (SHRM) announced that it was ending its relationship with the Human Resource Certification Institute (HRCI) to pursue a new certification independent of HRCI.
 Not only were industry professionals caught unaware, but even HRCI was shocked by the announcement.
 SHRM created HRCI in 1973 so it would have an independent entity to manage the exam process to ensure testing integrity.